olifolkerd/tabulator/README.md

 tabulator-row | Row of table
 tabulator-cell | Data cell
-tabulator-group | A group of rows (including group header) tabulator-group-header | contains header for a group tabulator-group-body | Contains all data rows for a group tabulator-loader-msg | Ajax loader message
+tabulator-group | A group of rows (including group header) tabulator-group-header | Contains header for a group tabulator-group-body | Contains all data rows for a group tabulator-loader-msg | Ajax loader message